 Where a US FET liability arises, it is the executors’ liability to settle any amount due.
 If they do not, the US tax authorities (IRS) could look to the executors personally, the beneficiaries of the estate or even the custodian of the US assets to settle the tax due.

 The normal due date for filing and paying the tax is nine months following the date of death.
-Late filing and payment can incur penalties.
+Late filing and payment can incur interest and penalties.

 Is there an exemption from US FET for inheritances between spouses?

-While an exemption from US FET may apply in the case of an inheritance between two US spouses, an exemption is not available if US assets pass between a US spouse and his/her non-US spouse or between two non-US spouses.
-As a result, where US assets pass from an Irish person to their spouse, US FET would typically arise on the value of US assets in the estate above the $60,000 threshold, at a 40% rate.
+While an exemption from US FET may apply in the case of an inheritance left to a US Citizen spouse, an exemption is not available if US assets are left to a non-US Citizen spouse.
+As a result, where US assets pass from an Irish person to their Irish spouse, US FET would typically arise on the value of US assets in the estate above the $60,000 threshold, at rates of up to 40%.

 Is there relief from double taxation where US assets are subject to US FET and Irish CAT?